bitranox/pathlib3x/.docs/usage.rst

     You can also replace absolute paths with relative paths what is quite handy - just be aware that the results might look unexpected, especially on Windows.

+    old, new can be pathlib.Path or Path-like objects

     if the Original Path is resolved, You should probably also resolve the old and new paths - because if symlinks are involved, the results might be unexpected.